Early access

 Part‑time fairness

-Clear rules, fewer surprises, happier team
+Clear rules, fewer surprises, a team that knows where it stands

 Blackouts up‑front

-Capacity‑aware approvals
+Cover‑aware approvals

 Hours that feel fair

-Blackout preview
+Blackout Preview

-Protect peak weeks at a glance
+See your protected peak weeks at a glance

 MonTueWedThuFriSatSun